 Emergency vaccination strategies may be considered in an FAD outbreak.
-If emergency vaccination crews are brought onto the feedyard, they are a potential source of spreading of disease.
-If using a service for routine vaccinations during a disease outbreak, follow biosecurity precautions and maintain strict records including: company name (if contract crews), crew member names, contact information, exposure to other livestock in the previous five days (the maximum time humans can carry foot-and-mouth disease virus in their nasal passages in a high exposure, research setting [FAD PReP Beef Feedyard Industry Manual]).
-Also record the name(s) of products, date(s) administered, and tag numbers of cattle vaccinated.
+If emergency vaccination crews are brought into the facility, they are a potential source of spreading of disease.
+If using a service for routine vaccinations during a disease outbreak, follow biosecurity precautions and maintain strict records including: company name (if contract crews), crew member names, contact information, exposure to other livestock in the previous five days (the maximum time humans can carry foot-and-mouth disease virus in their nasal passages in a high exposure, research setting.
+Also record the name(s) of products, date(s) administered, and tag numbers of pigs vaccinated.
 This information may be needed to trace where a highly contagious FAD infection came from (trace back) or where it may have been spread to (trace forward).

 Diagnostic sample collection and testing allows for the correct diagnosis and treatment to be implemented.
 These measures will be performed under the direction of the animal health authority.
-Inform employees about sampling procedures and teams that may be coming onto the feedyard.
+Inform employees about sampling procedures and teams that may be coming into the facility.
 This information can be added as a part of the Disease Surveillance Plan.
 Like vaccination crews, sample collection crews are also a potential source for spreading disease.

 In any FAD outbreak, require strict adherence to biosecurity and infection control procedures.
 Personnel handling animals, tissues, and fluids need to wear PPE such as coveralls and gloves.
 Utilize appropriate PPE for zoonotic diseases.
-Clean and disinfect equipment in the designated area prior to leaving the feedyard.
+Clean and disinfect equipment in the designated area prior to leaving the facility.